Skene

 See what your last 10 PRs quietly broke.

-Install in a minute.
-The first repo audit runs in about as long as your CI does.
+Start free, or install the open-source core.
+Your first repo audit runs in about as long as your CI does.

 Pay for cloud validation runs.